Invest in yourself with Financial Education.

 College Choices & College Costs

 • This presentation is excellent for parents and students to review the costs of college.
-You will receive key information for what to consider when finalizing college choices.
+You will receive key information on what to consider when finalizing college choices.

 • This presentation is applicable to students attending any college or university and is facilitated by a staff member of the U-M Office of Financial Aid.